 Nigeria - Lagos - electronic waste.

-The TV tracked from the UK by Greenpeace has been identified amongst hundreds of newly arrived TVs from the UK.
-The TV is picked out and bought back by Greenpeace activists and brought back to London, UK.
+TVs being line up, most of them has just been off-loaded from container 4629416 from the UK.
+Some of the TVs, if not all, non-funtioning.
 Alaba International Market, one of the largest markets for electronic goods in West Africa.
 New and old - and a lot of non-working electronic goods such as TVs and computers come in to the market via Lagos harbour from the US, Western Europe and China.This picture is part of an undercover investigation by Greenpeace and Sky News.
 A TV-set originally delivered to a municipality-run collecting point in UK for discarded electronic products was tracked and monitored by Greenpeace using a combination of GPS, GSM, and an onboard radiofrequency transmitter placed inside the TV-set.
 The TV arrived in Lagos in container no 4629416 and was found in Alaba International Market and bought back by Greenpeace activist.
 The TV was subsequently brought back to England and used as proof of illegal export of electronic waste.
 A number of individual are currently on trial in London in connection with illegal exports(Nov 2011)Add to Cart Add to Lightbox Download